 St. Philip Neri students participate in Science, 4-H, Stock Market and Math competitions with other schools in the community and across the city.
 We are proud of their achievements.
-Parents and guardians are encouraged to help students prepare for these events and to show-up to lend encouragement and support.
+Parents and guardians are encouraged to help students prepare for these events and to show-up to lend encouragement and support for an enriching elementary school experience.
+Please note that due to restrictions with Covid-19, there is a temporary pause in many of our extracurricular activities.

 Students are selected as Student Council Representatives by appointments from their teachers and through elections with the student body.
 The student council operates with the following objectives: